Groups Acting Acylindrically on Trees: Graph Products of Groups

-Let $T$ be the Bass-Serre associated to this splitting, and let $P$ be a path in $T$ with three edges.
-We may assume without loss of generality that the middle edge is labelled $G_C$, so there exist $g\in G_A-G_C$, $h\in G_B-G_C$ such that the other two edges in $P$ are labelled $gG_C$ and $hG_C$, as shown in Figure~1.
+Let $T$ be the Bass--Serre tree associated to this splitting, and let $P$ be a path in $T$ with three edges.
+We may assume without loss of generality that the middle edge is labelled $G_C$, so there exist $g\in G_A-G_C$, $h\in G_B-G_C$ such that the other two edges in $P$ are labelled $gG_C$ and $hG_C$, as shown in Figure~\ref{linefig}.